-Technical chart patterns are studied in depth by people who strongly believe in technical analysis.
-These type of investors who look at trading charts or technical stock charts are usually traders rather than value investors.
-A UN stock chart pattern can give those who understand technical analysis an indication of which way UN stock is headed, but cannot predict with 100% certainty as to what can happen to the Unilever stock price.
+Technical analysis is based on the study of past price and volume movements of a security with the help of technical stock charts or trading charts.
+The UN stock chart pattern can give those who understand technical analysis an indication of which way UN stock is headed, but cannot predict with 100% certainty as to what can happen to the Unilever stock price.

-Moving averages help predict the price direction of UN stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
+Moving averages show the average price of UN stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 A key factor that impacts moving averages is the lag factor.
-The 20 day moving average of $59.84 is below the price of $59.9.
+The 20 day moving average of $56.11 is above the price of $54.59.

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Unilever MACD indicator is above 0 indicating a bullish trend.
+The Unilever MACD line is below the signal line.

 The RSI technical indicator is a momentum oscillator.
 It compares the speed and change in price movements.
 The relative strength index of UN stock is 38.65.